symfony/symfony-docs/best_practices/web-assets.rst

     comfortable with frontend tools like GruntJS.

-`Assetic`_ is an asset manager capable of compiling assets developed with a lot of different frontend technologies like LESS, Sass and CoffeScript.
+`Assetic`_ is an asset manager capable of compiling assets developed with a lot of different frontend technologies like LESS, Sass and CoffeeScript.
 Combining all your assets with Assetic is a matter of wrapping all the assets with a single Twig tag: